Snakes (and other needs for courage in my nomadic life)

 And, let’s admire this lovely empty closet.
 Beautiful, right?

 Thanks for reading, and by the way, I love comments.
-Bookmark fieldtripnotebook.com for more on travel, minimalism, books, public transportation, and hikes.
+Bookmark fieldtripnotebook.com for more on self-guided journeys, minimalism, and life of full-time travel.
 For daily postcards from, well, wherever we are, subscribe to launaatlarge.substack.com.
+Justin’s insightful writing on personal finance, early retirement, and minimalism is at Living the FIgh Life.

 Travel Book Review: Joan Frank’s Try to Get Lost